wrrulos/mcptool/README.md

 [*] poisoning
 Create a proxy connection that redirects to a server and captures commands.
+(Only works with non-premium users)

 $ poisoning [ip]